 ALMIGHTY and most merciful Father; We have erred, and strayed from thy ways like lost sheep.
 We have followed too much the devices and desires of our own hearts.
 We have offended against thy holy laws.
 We have left undone those things which we ought to have done; And we have done those things which we ought not to have done; And there is no health in us.
 But thou, O Lord, have mercy upon us, miserable offenders.
 Spare thou those, O God, who confess their faults.
 Restore thou those who are penitent; According to thy promises declared unto mankind In Christ Jesus our Lord.
 And grant, O most merciful Father, for his sake; That we may hereafter live a godly, righteous, and sober life, To the glory of thy holy Name.
 Amen.

-As I read this now I am struck by how demeaning it is.
-I’m not going to profess that I am sinless but by the same token I can’t say that I purposely go out of my way to do harm to the people around me.
-Obviously the Episcopalians felt you needed to do a little groveling before you could get down to the business of worshiping God.
+As I read this now, I am struck by how demeaning it is.
+I’m not going to profess that I am sinless, but by the same token I can’t say that I purposely go out of my way to harm the people around me.
+Obviously, the Episcopalians felt you needed to do a little groveling before you could get down to the business of worshiping God.

 O Lord, hear my prayer,